vivekSingh1406/AWS-Service/README.md

 13. AWS Elastic Beanstalk is a fully managed Platform as a Service (PaaS) that allows developers to deploy and manage applications in the AWS cloud without worrying about the underlying infrastructure.

 14. Amazon Route 53 is a highly available and scalable DNS (Domain Name System) web service.
-It's used to Map(Register) domain names (like www.example.com) to IP addresses
+It's used to Map(Register) domain names to IP addresses

 ## Deploy Spring boot application on EC2
 - Launch EC2 Instance